 AOR’s I-3-C provides a safe and effective dose of this natural ingredient.

 I-3-C helps to promote healthy estrogen metabolism and balance.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1 capsule one to two times daily with/without food, or as directed by a qualified health care practitioner.
+Take one capsule one to two times daily with or without food, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Knowing the role of “bad” estrogen in women’s health and I3C’s ability to change estradiol metabolism from “bad” to “good,” a series of experiments have been conducted using I3C.
 Favorable results ultimately led up to a prospective, randomized, double-blind, placebo-controlled trial of I3C in women.

 Dr. Bell and her colleagues from Louisiana State University Medical Center recruited thirty women having had unfavourable biopsies.
 For twelve weeks, one third of these women received 200 mg of I3C; a second group got 400 mg; the remaining women were given a placebo.
 The women’s 2OHE:16OHE ratios were tested to see what effect the I3C would have on their metabolism of estrogen.
 There was a dose-dependent increase in the ratio of “good” to bad” estrogens in the two I3C groups, and no effect in the placebo group.